Tax and the Company Car (or Van!)

 The taxable benefit will depend on the vehicle and will be taxed as employment income at the employee’s marginal rate of income tax.

-For example, a company car with CO2 emissions of 30 g/km and an electric range of 50 miles would have a taxable benefit of 8%.
-If the car had a list price of £35,000 the benefit in kind value for the tax year would be £2,800.
-As a result, a higher rate taxpayer with a marginal tax rate of 40% would pay £1,120 of income tax for the year.
+For example, a company car with CO2 emissions of 30 g/km and an electric range of 50 miles would have a taxable benefit of 8% now but that would increase to 19%.
+If the car had a list price of £35,000 the benefit-in-kind value for the tax year would be £2,800 in 2024/25 to £6,650 in 2029/30.

 If the employee contributes towards the purchase of their company car (classed as a capital contribution), this will reduce the list price for these purposes, resulting in less tax to pay, however the maximum deduction that can be made is £5,000.